A Verification Theorem for Threshold-Indexability of Real-State Discounted Restless Bandits: How to establish condition (PCLI3).

-\begin{assumption} For each state $x,$ $G(x, \cdot) = \sum_{i \in N(x)} G_i(x) 1_{S_i(x)},$ where $\{S_i(x)\colon i \in N(x)\}$ is a countable partition of $\mathbb{R}$ with each $S_i(x)$ being either a left semiclosed interval or a singleton set. \end{assumption} Note that, unlike Assumption \ref{ass:pwdiffFG}, Assumption \ref{ass:pwcFG} does not refer to the reward metric $F(x, z)$, so it is not evident that this case reduces to that considered in \S\ref{s:tcopwdiffG}.
-Yet, we will show that Assumption \ref{ass:pwcFG} does imply Assumption \ref{ass:pwdiffFG}.
+Note that Assumption \ref{ass:pwcFG} does not refer to the reward metric, so it is not evident that this case reduces to that in Section \ref{s:tcopwdiffG}.
+Yet, we will show that Assumption \ref{ass:pwcFG} implies Assumption \ref{ass:pwdiffFG}.